-In a judgement handed down earlier this month, the High Court ordered a firm of solicitors to pay its former client £1.6m in compensation for lost profits.
+In the case of Wellesley Partners LPP v Withers LLP EWHC 556 (Ch), the High Court ordered a firm of solicitors to pay its former client £1.6m in compensation for lost profits.

 The case concerned a claim for damages for professional negligence against a firm of solicitors for misdrafting a partnership agreement.

 The Claimant, Wellesley Partners LLP (“the Client”) was an executive search consultancy, or headhunter, particularly in the investment banking sector.
 The Defendant, Withers LLP (“the Solicitors”), is a well-known firm of solicitors.

 In 2008 the Client agreed that a number of new partners could join its partnership, including a Middle Eastern Bank, Addax Bank BSC (“the Bank”) which was to make a large financial contribution (about £2.5m) in return for which it would get a 25% interest in the partnership.
 The plan was to use the £2.5m to fund expansion of the business in the Middle East, North America and London.

 The Client and the Bank also agreed that the Bank could withdraw half of its investment in certain circumstances.